Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 $$L(\tau) \cdot R(\tau) = H(\tau) \cdot Z(\tau) + O(\tau)$$

-That is the QAP identity $L \cdot R - O = H \cdot Z$ evaluated at $\tau$, now lifted into curve space.
+That is the QAP identity $L \cdot R - O = H \cdot Z$ evaluated at $\tau$.
 By Schwartz-Zippel, if the identity holds at a hidden random $\tau$, it holds as polynomials with overwhelming probability.

 A Working Core, Two Gaps Left